Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.13.6
+- Distant land generator has improved compatibility with systems using languages with multi-byte character encodings (such as Shift-JIS).
+For these systems, it should be much less likely to fail generation or to generate corrupted distant land.
+- Distant land generator now selects the lowest detail LOD from models that contain LOD nodes (mods like Morrowind Optimization Patch).
+- Prevented special wireframe and stencil effects from affecting shaders and other effects rendering.
+- Fixed a rendering issue with some texture decals generating incorrect lighting and extra shadows on the object they are applied to.

 0.13.5
 - Small change to distant land generation to avoid distant rendering issues in end game interior cells.
 - Distant land generator should no longer generate toolbar related exception pop-ups.